How to Find Out Where Someone Works: 8 Legit Methods

 How accurate are people search sites for employment data?

 Accuracy varies.
 Sites that pull from government records tend to be more reliable than those using self-reported data.
-In our testing, about 40-60% of results were current and accurate.
-Always verify through a second source.
+Some results may be outdated or wrong, so always verify through a second source.

 Can I find someone’s workplace with just their phone number?